 1.)
 Old-fashioned Respect: Unfortunately, basic manners and common courtesy seem to be fading as a lost art.
 Military personnel are trained to respect their superiors and civilian leaders – the same training can be applied to their customers.
 Sometimes, the simple act of courtesy & making the extra effort can go a long way for a superior customer experience.

 2.)
 Problem Solving: Are critical thinking skills and thinking-on-your-feet important to your business?
 They are to ours.
-Ask a Veteran about this – some piece of mission essential information or equipment almost always is missing or breaking down right when they need it.
+Ask a Veteran about this – some piece of mission-essential information or equipment almost always is missing or breaking down right when they need it.
 Murphy’s Law and Soldiers are old acquaintances.
 From this adage evolves a honed skill for creative problem solving on-the-fly.
 Civilian softies like me call this “thinking outside the box”.

 3.)
 Attention to Detail: My father preached it incessantly: “Always do things to the best of your ability.”
-Even for tasks I considered menial – making the bed, folding towels, etc. Years later I’ve grown to appreciate the wisdom of his approach.
+Even for tasks, I considered menial – making the bed, folding towels, etc. Years later I’ve grown to appreciate the wisdom of his approach.
 Attention to detail, work ethic, and discipline – they’re all habits.
 Success is a habit.
-It was all training he received in the military.
+It was all the training he received in the military.

 4.)
 Punctuality: There’s a saying in the military: “If you’re 15 minutes early you’re on time, if you’re on time you’re late, and if you’re late you’re screwed.”
 Service Members learn to plan ahead.
 It sounds tactical – but again, details matter.